adharshmk96/stk/docs/gsk.md

 }
 ```

-Graceful Shutdown: an example function to start and gracefully shutdown the server
+Here is an example function to start and gracefully shutdown the server:

 ```go
 func setupRoutes(server gsk.Server) {